MichaelBuen/angular-inview/README.md

 - `debounce`: a number indicating a millisecond value of debounce which will delay firing the in-view event until that number of millisecond is passed without a scrolling event happening.
+- `tellOverflow`: a boolean indicating to check if the element that is brought into view is cropped/hidden by overflow settings, e.g., overflow: auto, overflow: hidden.

 ### InViewContainer